simonw/download-tiles/README.md

 Use these to output the bounding box that was retrieved for the `--city` or `--country` without retrieving any tiles.

+`--name`

+A name for this tile collection, used for the `name` field in the `metadata` table.
+If not specified a UUID will be used, or if you used `--city` or `--country` the name will be set to the full name of that place.

 `--attribution`

 Attribution string to bake into the `metadata` table.
 This will default to `© OpenStreetMap contributors` unless you use `--tiles-url` to specify an alternative tile server, in which case you should specify a custom attribution string.